Baltimore Ravens vs. Pittsburgh Steelers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Ravens stats and trends

-- In Baltimore's 16 games this year, it has eight wins against the spread.
+- Baltimore has played 16 games, with eight wins against the spread.

-- Baltimore's games this year have hit the over on eight of 16 set point totals (50%).
+- Baltimore's games this year have eclipsed the over/under in 50% of its opportunities (eight times in 16 games with a set point total).

-- Baltimore is 3-3 against the spread and 4-2 overall in games when it records more than 24.1 points.
+- When Baltimore puts up more than 24.1 points, it is 3-3 against the spread and 4-2 overall.

-- When Baltimore churns out more than 359.9 yards, the team is 3-5 against the spread and 5-3 overall.
+- Baltimore is 3-5 against the spread and 5-3 overall when the team piles up over 359.9 yards.

-- This year, the Ravens have turned the ball over 23 times, four more than the Steelers' takeaways (19).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Steelers.